 Buy used baby items

+With having a baby on a budget buying used items really help you save a ton of money!
 Now you shouldn’t buy everything used, but you can get away with buying majority of it used.

 You can buy clothes, strollers, swings, blankets, sheets, bouncer, walker, toys, ect.
 Buying secondhand will save you a ton of money.

 Check thrift stores, Facebook marketplace, eBay, and clearance racks.

 One main thing you should not buy used is a car seat because they have expiration dates and you don’t know if the car seat was in a crash.
 So it’s best to buy this new just to be on the safe side for your baby.